 Flowering plants can be used to spice up the cool tropical garden.
 A splash of colour here and there enhances a garden that relies predominantly on foliage for its effect.

 One of the great characteristics of tropical plants is that they keep growing all season.
 Damage caused by snails for example will soon be hidden by newer foliage.
-Compare this with Hostas, once they sustain snail damaged you are left with an ugly plant for the rest of the season.
+Compare this with Hostas, once they sustain snail damage you are left with an ugly plant for the rest of the season.
+Ideally any plant selected for its blooms should also have these characteristics.

-Flowering plants for the tropical garden also need these characteristics.
-There are many attractive herbaceous flowering plants but unfortunately they usually have a limited flowering period.
-Along with this they also tend to go into gradual decay once flowering is over and seeds are set.
+There are many attractive tropicalesque herbaceous plants but unfortunately the flowers don't usually last all that long.
+Combined with this, they also tend to go into gradual decay once flowering is over and seeds are set.
 Combining herbaceous perennials amongst your tropical plants will lead to very scruffy patches within the display.

-So what you need are flowering plants with as many of these characteristics as possible:
+So what you need are plants with as many of these characteristics as possible:

 - Continuous flowering

 The longer a plant holds onto its flowers, the more forgiving you can be about it's foliage.
 Anything that blooms for just a few days needs to compensate with its foliage.